 - Notable neighborhoods

-Each listing features ratings and reviews, operating hours, and web results link, which takes users to a SERP featuring the official Google My Business Page of the selected listing at the top.
+Each listing features ratings and reviews, operating hours, and a web results link, which takes users to a SERP featuring the official Google My Business page of the selected listing at the top.

 How is it different from Google Reserve?